 No one is perfect, and while these are all good points, I’m not sure about number 8.
 Our little one gets a swat when all else fails.

-What do you think about this list?
+What do you think of this list?
 Pretty good?
 Maybe, no, yes, concerns?